OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/numbersExplained.md

 Two's complement is a way for us to represent negative numbers in binary.

-If computers basically understand 0's and 1's it would be a good idea to have a way to represent negative numbers, and therefore do subtraction (the addition of a positive and a negative value).
+Since computers basically understand 0's and 1's it would be a good idea to have a way to represent negative numbers, and therefore do subtraction (the addition of a positive and a negative value).

 Let's consider byte-sized numbers.